NateEag/how-i-code/drafts/deployment.rst

 libraries it depends on, and configuration to make it behave correctly on the target machine.

-https://zachholman.com/posts/deploying-software has a ton of very good info about this process.
+https://zachholman.com/posts/deploying-software has a ton of good info about this process.

 ------------------